 In FY 2016, Congress directed the National Sea Grant College Program to use $5 million of its budget for Gulf of Mexico red snapper fisheries data collections, surveys and assessments independent of NMFS efforts.
-Congress also directed NMFS to use $5 million of its FY 2016 appropriation for complementary research on red snapper, including applications of advanced sampling technologies.
+Congress also directed the National Marine Fisheries Service (NMFS) to use $5 million of its FY 2016 appropriation for complementary research on red snapper, including applications of advanced sampling technologies.
 Sea Grant and NMFS are working together through a joint steering committee to design an effective research program and to ensure its results can be used to develop an independent estimate of Gulf of Mexico red snapper stock abundance.

 The recommendations formed the basis of an MASGC competitive funding process (Phase I) to develop experimental designs to be used in a large-scale study (Phase II) of red snapper abundance.
 Six Phase I experimental design projects received funding totaling $543,763.

-The the funding opportunity is open to develop an independent abundance estimate of Age-2 and older red snapper.
+The funding opportunity to develop an independent abundance estimate of Age-2 and older red snapper is closed.
 See more about the RFP here.